-- Increases the civil penalties for a vessel deemed at risk of becoming derelict. - Creates civil penalties for vessels creating special hazards as specified in the bill. - Adds operating a human-powered vessel in the Intracoastal Waterway to the list of violations resulting in a noncriminal infraction.
+- Increases the civil penalties for a vessel deemed at risk of becoming derelict. - Creates civil penalties for vessels creating special hazards as specified in the bill. - Adds operating a human-powered vessel in the Intracoastal Waterway to the list of violations resulting in a noncriminal infraction. - Requires the Department of Highway Safety and Motor Vehicles to enter final disposition of failure to submit to a sobriety test into a person's driving record.

-Relating to spaceflight, the bill:

-Authorizes the FWC to establish temporary protective zones in certain water bodies in preparation for a launch service or reentry service, or for the recovery of spaceflight assets before or after a launch service or reentry service.
-BILL: CS/SB 1086 Page 3
+Relating to spaceflight, the bill authorizes the FWC to establish temporary protective zones in certain water bodies in preparation for a launch service or reentry service, or for the recovery of spaceflight assets before or after a launch service or reentry service.